 Head downstream and pass the first significant buttress (The Hooker Buttress) to just beyond the significant vertical gully that separates it from the next (The Diagonal Will Buttress).
 On the right side of this second buttress, head for a big terrace just down and right from the high point of the talus, and devise a way to gain this ledge- a R-facing corner (lower fifth class) works, as will a short stretch of 5.10 fingers (per the new guidebook topo).

-P1: Climb a L-facing corner through poison ivy (5.8) and belay above the jog in the corner, or keep going to an equally uncomfortable stance above.
+P1.
+Climb a left-facing corner through poison ivy (5.8), and belay above the jog in the corner, or keep going to an equally uncomfortable stance above.

 P7: Now tackle the short 5.10 offwidth crack through a bulge, and land on a large terrace for the belay.
 Here the nature of the climb changes from steep and burly to broken and swirly.
 This spot is where the FA party (and presumably others) bivied.

-P9: Easier, but equally vague climbing leads you towards a R-leaning ramp thingy.
+P9.
+Easier but equally vague climbing leads you towards a right-leaning ramp thingy.

-P11: Gingerly thread through some death blocks, then traverse left (5.7) a bit lower then you think, to a chimney thing.
+P11.
+Gingerly thread through some death blocks, then traverse left (5.7) a bit lower than you think to a chimney thing.
 Belay on top.